catswords/catswords-cli/README.md

-   --protocol value                       set protocol: https, or http, or more (default: "https") --action value                         set action: send, or recv, or refresh (default: "send") --message value                        set message it will send to server --format value                         set message type: text, json, xml, rfc5424(syslog), or more (default: "text") --delimiter value                      set delimiter: comma, or pipeline, or more (default: ",") --encoding value                       set encoding: character set, or encapsulation, or more (default: "utf-8") --mine value                           set media type: text/plain, or application/json, or more (default: "text/plain") --label value, --labels value          set label(s) with delimiter
+   --protocol value                       set protocol: https, or http, or more (default: "https") --action value                         set action: send, or recv, or refresh (default: "send") --message value                        set message it will send to server --file value                           set file path instead of message --format value                         set message type: text, json, xml, rfc5424(syslog), or more (default: "text") --delimiter value                      set delimiter: comma, or pipeline, or more (default: "comma") --encoding value                       set encoding: character set, or encapsulation, or more (default: "utf-8") --mine value                           set media type: text/plain, or application/json, or more (default: "text/plain") --label value, --labels value          set label(s) with delimiter